tasmiachow/split-fiction/README.md

 Submitted by: Tasmia Chowdhury

-About this web app: Displays all of Mio and Zoe's stories.
+About this web app: Displays all of Mio and Zoe's stories in the game Split Fiction.
+Premise of the game - two authors get tangled up in a simulator that steals ideas, after Mio drops in Zoe's pod she creates an unknown glitch.
+They're both interlacing through each others stories to try and catch all the glitches in order to destroy the extractor machine.

-Time spent: **X** hours
+Time spent: **5** hours

 ## Required Features

 The following **required** functionality is completed:

 <!-- Make sure to check off completed functionality below -->
-- [ ] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
+- [✅] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
-- [ ] **The web app displays a title**
+- [✅] **The web app displays a title**
-- [ ] **The web app displays at least five unique list items, each with at least three displayed attributes (such as title, text, and image)**
+- [✅] **The web app displays at least five unique list items, each with at least three displayed attributes (such as title, text, and image)**
-- [ ] **The user can click on each item in the list to see a detailed view of it, including all database fields**
+- [✅] **The user can click on each item in the list to see a detailed view of it, including all database fields**
-  - [ ] **Each detail view should be a unique endpoint, such as as `localhost:3000/bosses/crystalguardian` and `localhost:3000/mantislords`**
+  - [✅] **Each detail view should be a unique endpoint, such as as `localhost:3000/bosses/crystalguardian` and `localhost:3000/mantislords`**
-  - [ ] *Note: When showing this feature in the video walkthrough, please show the unique URL for each detailed view.
+  - [✅] *Note: When showing this feature in the video walkthrough, please show the unique URL for each detailed view.
 We will not be able to give points if we cannot see the implementation*
-- [ ] **The web app serves an appropriate 404 page when no matching route is defined**
+- [✅] **The web app serves an appropriate 404 page when no matching route is defined**
-- [ ] **The web app is styled using Picocss**
+- [✅] **The web app is styled using Picocss**

 The following **optional** features are implemented:

-- [ ] The web app displays items in a unique format, such as cards rather than lists or animated list items
+- [✅] The web app displays items in a unique format, such as cards rather than lists or animated list items

 The following **additional** features are implemented: